-“To improve the health and wellbeing of the people of Leeds by engaging academic capabilities in education and research with the health and social care system across the city in order to speed up the adoption of research and innovation.
-And to help attract inward investment and raise the national and international profile and reputation of the city and our member organisations.
+We work to improve the health and wellbeing of the people of Leeds by engaging academic capabilities in education and research with the health and care system across the city in order to speed up the adoption of research and innovation.
+And we help attract inward investment and drive economic growth that improves skills, jobs and wealth for everyone.

 Watch our short film here which explains our strategy.